-We normally withhold 10% of the grant until the project is completed.
+We normally withhold 10% of the grant until the development or delivery project is completed.

-You must fill in a 'Completion and Final Payment Request' form to claim the final part of your grant.
+You must fill in a 'Completion and Final Payment Request' form to claim the final part of your development or delivery grant.
 You must provide an evaluation report, evidence of acknowledgement of our funding and images as part of this final claim.
 We will not pay the final part of your grant until we are satisfied that all our requirements have been fulfilled.